hexalang/Hexa/docs/reference.md

 Using one `import` per each module allows cleaner syntax when imports are done within small scopes, compared to a bulky `import { /* lots of imports from many modules */ }` syntax.

 Hexa files `.hexa` are listed in the `hexa.json` project file, their order within the project file affects the initialization order.
+Project file also controls the namespace of each module.

 ```hexa
 import NameSpace